UKHomeOffice/modern-slavery-data-service/README.md

 Add the environment variables defined in `.env.example` to the `.env` file in the root of the [modern slavery](https://github.com/UKHomeOffice/modern-slavery) application and they can be passed on to this service.

-### Running the service in isolation <a name="running-the-service-in-isolation"></a>
+### Running the service <a name="running-the-service"></a>

 Ensure your database is service is available and running.

 Then to run the service use:

 ```
-npm run dev
+npm start
 ```

-Currently running this command will ONLY insert the `testData` variable found in `/modern-slavery-data-service/test.js` into your database.

-After the data has been inserted, the application will then try to read back the same data from the database.
+This will start the server and expose the available API endpoints that can be found in `lib/Routes`

+### Adding Routes <a name="adding-routes"></a>

+To add additional routes you need to

+- Check `models/data-service-postgresql/index.js` and/or `models/data-service.js` to verify to correct CRUD functions are available; create a new function if required.

+- Under the `lib/Routes` directory you will find an `lib/Routes/index.js` file that imports all the routes required for the services you can add/edit the files in that directory to suit your purpose.